jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 -o /tmp/cidata/user-data && umount /tmp/cidata; done
 ```

 Now, I'm ready to wipe / rebuild each host, it should take me less than 20 minutes to do all 7.
-Once complete, I have some house keeping on my local laptop / ansible.
+Once complete, I have some housekeeping on my local laptop / ansible.

 - Boot from the USB (wait for cloud-init to trigger autoinstall)
-- After it shuts off, unplug the usb
+- After it shuts off, unplug the USB
 - Boot again (wait for the second cloud-init to trigger host first-run provisioning)
 - After it shuts off, provisioning is complete
-- Boot for the last time to start
+- Boot for the last time

 ### Clean up my local machine's known_hosts